5-5.1 The Importance of Personalization in an ELA classroom

 - Why did this student do so much work?

 - Why did she love it?

-- How can you create assessments that give your students choice and voice?
+- How can you create assessments that increase engagement by giving your students choice and voice?

 Teachers Talk: Choosing Assessment Type